sriharshachilakapati/SESL/docs/TheLanguage.md

 #endif
 ~~~

 Additionally there is support for the `defined` operator in the preprocessor conditional.
-These preprocessor statements are built-into the SESL language, and hence they are all error checked before emitting to the GLSL preprocessor statements.
 Another difference is that unlike GLSL, SESL doesn't permit you to have whitespace after the `#` symbol.

 ### 3.3.
 Comments